 These phases allow for the pentesting hypothesis, data collection, and final analysis to be conducted with a documented pentesting methodology.
 Once successfully completed, organizations can use their certified pentest findings and remediation activities to address security gaps, reach compliance requirements, and streamline audit-readiness.

 Possible approaches to pentesting

 There can be two possible types of approaches: manual pen testing and automated pen testing.
 Each approach has different attributes that are discussed subsequently.
 One must understand that while manual penetration tests cost more and take time, they are more detailed, extensive, and multi-faceted than automated testing.

 What is manual penetration testing?

 Manual penetration tests are conducted by penetration testers (or the pentesting team).
-A penetration testing team uses various tools and techniques to detect security flaws in the target systems.
-They go beyond using existing tools and techniques and apply human intelligence and experience to enhance the level of their attacks.
+A penetration testing team uses various automated penetration testing tools and techniques to detect security flaws in the target systems.
+They go beyond using existing automated penetration testing tools and techniques and apply human intelligence and experience to enhance the level of their attacks.
 These insights also form a crucial part of their penetration testing report, which is delivered after the testing exercise is completed.